mkgin/huawei_LTE_API_Zabbix_Sender/tests/NOTES.md

 # Testing notes

 ## Modem tests
+* try wrong hostname
+* try turning modem off
+* try nc ...
+* web server (login will fail I guess...)
+* web server that accepts any login?

+### Modem API connection errors
 * ResponseErrorException, ResponseErrorLoginCsrfException, ResponseErrorLoginRequiredException
    * Login session has timed out ( seems to happen after 2-3 minutes or a few logins
     * "100003: No rights (needs login)"
 * LoginErrorUsernamePasswordOverrunException
     * Login blocked by modem ( 3 password failures in one minute from same IP#? as this poller runs from) need to wait 60 sec

-* try wrong hostname
-* try turning modem off
-* try nc ...
-* web server (login will fail I guess...)
-* web server that accepts any login?
+* ResponseErrorWrongSessionToken: 125003: Wrong Session Token
+    * Not sure, token may have expired after running for about 9.5 days (was testing with another program at the same time)

 * New error?
     * RemoteDisconnected